Design Docs at Google: How to Write Effective Software Design Documents

 • Any risks you’re accepting knowingly

-Pro tip: Include "do nothing" as a baseline.
-Sometimes the best decision is to not build anything.
+Always include “do nothing” as a baseline.
+Sometimes the best move is to not build anything.
+This section also helps future engineers understand your decision-making context.

-Your doc isn’t done when you stop writing—it’s done when you’ve invited critique and improved it.
+Your doc isn’t done when you stop writing—it’s done when you’ve invited critique and incorporated it.

 An RFC section should: